 Building a web app with Python, Flask, HTML, and JavaScript is an excellent way to create dynamic, interactive applications.
 Flask, a lightweight web framework, allows developers to build powerful backend systems, while HTML and JavaScript handle the frontend.

 In this guide, we’ll walk through the step-by-step process of creating a simple web app using Flask for the backend and HTML/JavaScript for the frontend.
+Whether you’re a beginner learning to connect Python to the web or an intermediate developer exploring full-stack concepts, this tutorial gives you a practical foundation for real-world projects.

 Why Use Flask for Web Development?